 Jabiru importer Scott Severen alerted me to the Motherboard article but it was about more than Lift’s new aircraft.
 The article addressed the challenges of air traffic control in the new age, that new age that may herald a coming swarm of multicopters.
 Consider the following…

 According to the US Federal Aviation Administration (FAA), there are about 5,000 passenger aircraft in the sky at any given time, which require 521 aircraft towers, 25 air route traffic control centres, and 6,000 airway transportation systems specialists to coordinate.
-Meanwhile, the FAA also predicts that the number of unmanned drones registered in its database could surge to more than 6 million by 2021—a fleet of robot that will have to be taken into account when we’re divvying up the skyline.
+Meanwhile, the FAA also predicts that the number of unmanned drones registered in its database could surge to more than 6 million by 2021—a fleet of robot aircraft that will have to be taken into account when we’re divvying up the skyline.

 “Divvying up the skyline” where skyline means airspace sounds rather threatening to current pilots.
 Many pilots have told me they worry about drones or multicopters interfering with the enjoyment of their aircraft, or worse, causing safety problems.